 What else should I watch?

 There are no shortage of entries in the Fast & Furious series which started with 2001's The Fast And The Furious.
 It was a surprisingly entertaining watch - it's just as dumb and vacuous as this film but the driving scenes are more thrilling and the story is more exciting.
-The next in the series - The Fast And The Furious: Tokyo Drift (3) - also received mixed reactions for critics, leaving the series in some doubt.
-It wouldn't be until Fast And Furious (4) - the fourth film in the series - that it would begin to become much more successful.
-Furious 7 (5), the most recent release at time of writing, took a staggering $1.5 billion.
+The next in the series - The Fast And The Furious: Tokyo Drift - also received mixed reactions for critics, leaving the series in some doubt.
+It wouldn't be until Fast And Furious - the fourth film in the series that acted as a reboot - that the franchise would begin to become much more successful.
+Furious 7, the most recent release at time of writing, took a staggering $1.5 billion.

 © 2015 Benjamin Cox